samwangEROAD/sam-local-development/README.md

 directly from docker hub.
 This is now the expected case as docker hub have introducing rate limiting (and we see errors if we pull images too frequently from docker hub and exceed their rate limit).

+Refer to (eroad/ecr-mirror)[https://github.com/eroad/ecr-mirror] for details on how public third party images are synced to our ECR registry.

 #### Example - Pulling `amazoncorretto:17-alpine` from docker hub
 ```bash
 FROM amazoncorretto:17-alpine